 There are storefronts around the perimeter of the building complex and even more retail stores along the interior corridors that resemble a maze.

-With many access points into the market, you can easily find an entrance or exit to the market.
+With many access points to the market, you can easily find an entrance or exit to the market.

-The corridors are quite confusing – some are linear paths and others zig-zag and crosses each other.
+The corridors are quite confusing – some are linear paths, and others zig-zag and cross each other.

 What you will find at Taichung Second Market

 The Second Market is a place where locals hang out and eat.
 And not to mention thousands of tourists come through the market each day to sample the best food in Taichung.

-The majority of vendors sell cooked food—other food vendors selling fresh produce, including vegetables and fruits.
+Most vendors sell cooked food; other vendors sell fresh produce, including vegetables and fruits.
 And there are coffee shops, clothing stores, tailors, other food stores selling snacks, and other retail stores selling different knick-knacks.

-There is even an old temple in the middle of the marketplace, right next to the hexagonal courtyard.
+There is even an old temple in the middle of the marketplace, next to the hexagonal courtyard.

-The Second Market is famous for many kinds of Taiwanese cuisine, including traditional breakfast food and lurou fan (魯肉飯), which is a braised pork in a soy sauce cooked with five spices and served over white rice.
+The Second Market is famous for many kinds of Taiwanese cuisine, including traditional breakfast food and lurou fan (魯肉飯), which is braised pork in a soy sauce cooked with five spices and served over white rice.

-Other types of food you will find at the market include soup noodles, dry noodles, Japanese food like sushi, noodle and soup, and also desserts like sweet tofu and tapioca.
+Other types of food you will find at the market include soup noodles, dry noodles, Japanese food like sushi, noodle and soup, and desserts like sweet tofu and tapioca.

 One of the most famous cooked food stalls is 王家菜頭粿糯米腸 which is right at the south entrance of the market.
-They are renowned for their radish cake with a fried egg with a tangy sauce.
-I didn’t get to try this but pinned it on the map for you to find it.
+They are renowned for their radish cake with a fried egg and tangy sauce.
+I didn’t get to try this, but I pinned it on the map for you to find it.

 1. Arashi Braised Minced Pork Shop (嵐肉燥專賣店)

-Hidden in one of the alleys in this Taichung food market, you will find the little restaurant called Arashi Braised Minced Pork Shop.
+Hidden in one of the alleys in this Taichung food market, you will find a little restaurant called Arashi Braised Minced Pork Shop.
 They make a few signature dishes with their own Arashi sauce, a Taiwanese braised minced pork sauce, which is good with everything!